axieinfinity/ronin-documentation/docs/basics/key-concepts.md

 ### Staking
 Staking is the process through which a Ronin user "stakes" or locks their cryptocurrency assets on the network as part of the consensus mechanism, thus ensuring the security and functionality of the chain.

 Ronin's DPoS allows users to commit their RON as votes, where voting power is proportional to the number of coins held.
 These votes are then used to elect a number of validators who manage the blockchain on behalf of their voters, ensuring security and consensus.
-The staking rewards are distributed to these elected validators, who then redistribute part of the rewards to the users who staked their tokens proportionally to their individual contributions.
+The staking reward is distributed to these elected validators, who then redistribute part of the reward to the users who staked their tokens proportionally to their individual contributions.

 To stake on Ronin, [become a delegator](../delegators/onboarding/become-delegator.mdx).